-Some of the features Backend as a service provides are data management, APIs, push notifications, social media integrations, file storage, and many others.
+Some of the features Backend as a service provides are data management, APIs, push notifications, authentication, social media integrations, file storage, and many others.

 In this article, we shall look into the following topics:

 - When Should You Use Mobile Backend as a Service mBaaS?